 If you don’t know how to adjust your brakes, it may be time to take your bike to a shop for some lessons.
 You can find videos online, but these adjustments aren’t always universal and you’ll want to be sure you know how to do the work on the bike you have.
 With that said, the depth of knowledge out there on the Web should be enough to show you how to adjust your brakes yourself.
 Take some time and make sure you have the tools you’ll need to get the job done.

 You should also check the thickness of your brake pads and look for wear and tear.
 If they are less than 1.5 mm thick or show signs of damage, replace them before you ride this spring.
 That way, you won’t have to worry about them again for a while and you’ll be sure to stop every time you pull the brake levers.

 Ride slowly on a flat surface to test your gears.
 Shift from one to the next until you’ve hit them all.
 If any of them have problems or everything seems to jump around and the bike skips gears, it’s time to make some adjustments.

 Once again, if you’re not sure how to do this, it’s time to get some professional help.
 Watch the guy at the local shop work on your bike once, and you may not have to take it to him again.
 Many shops also offer tune-up classes where you can work on your bike under the supervision of a professional who can give you the how-to for your specific model.

 Check your derailleur for signs of wear, too.
 Look at the place where the cables end on the frame.
 It’s not uncommon for them to fray or pull through.
-Replace them now so your bike can work well all summer long.
+If they’re worn, it’s usually smart to replace them now so your bike can work well all spring, summer, and fall long.